inmanta/inmanta-core/Readme.md

 Go to your environment, and press Deploy.

-### Accessing your new Drupal install
+### Accessing your new Drupal server

-When the install is done, you can find the new drupal at <http://localhost:8080/> to access your Drupal server.
+When the install is done, you can access your new Drupal server at <http://localhost:8080/>.

 ### Next steps